bltlab/mot/README.md

 urd,
 vie, and
 yue.

-Note that for Pashto we currently only provide sentence segmentation, but not tokenization.
+We provide sentence segmentation but not tokenization for the following languages: aze, bos, hat, hau, kin, lin, mkd, nde, orm, pus, sna, som, sqi, swh, and uzb.

 # Working with the Data